Free Double Bonus Video Poker

 The 9-7-5 payout is also common but has a house edge of 0.89% with optimal play.
 This means the full house pays 9:1, the flush pays 7:1, and the straight pays out 5:1.
 The four of a kind pays only 160:1, though.
 This makes all the difference, despite the higher payouts on the other hands.

 Double Bonus Pay Tables

-Here are some of the popular pay tables for Double Bonus video poker.
-They aren’t the only ones produced, but most of the machines you find will match one of these pay tables.
+Here are some of the common pay tables for Double Bonus video poker.
+These aren’t the only ones produced.
+Still, most of the machines you find will match one of these pay tables.

-With the exception of the royal flush line, the listed numbers should match the first column to the left on the machine, or the one coin column.
+Except for the royal flush line, the listed numbers should match the first column to the left on the machine or the one coin column.
 If the numbers don’t match exactly the house edge is different than the one listed in the table below.